10 Ways to prevent nicotine addiction and how to perform It

 The advantages of preventing nicotine addiction are numerous, which is something worth reminding yourself of when trying to quit.
 The more a person reminds oneself of the advantages of smoking cessation, the more motivated they become.

+The advantages of preventing tobacco addiction include lower cancer risk, more youthful skin, reduced risk of various health problems, no bad breath, no yellowish nails, saving money, spending more time with friends and family, fitting in easily, and getting along with colleagues at work.
 Write down a list of all the benefits of smoking cessation.
 Add reasons you decided to quit, too.
 Keep the list near at all times.
 Write it on a piece of paper and carry it in a pocket, purse, briefcase, or somewhere else.
-Or you can write on the phone.
+Another way is to keep a note of it on your phone.
 Take a look at the list of benefits of smoking cessation whenever cravings arise.

 What is Nicotine addiction?

 Nicotine addiction is an addiction to tobacco products caused by nicotine, a highly addictive substance.
 Addiction to nicotine is physical, mental, and behavioral.
-That means a person becomes physically dependent on nicotine and craves the chemical, but they also consciously desire the effects of this substance.
+That means a person becomes physically dependent on nicotine and craves the chemical, but they consciously desire the effects of this substance at the same time.
 Plus, people become addicted to the actions associated with using tobacco products.

-The same report shows that 8.5% or 23.6 million people from the same age group had nicotine dependence within the last month.
+The same report showed that 8.5% or 23.6 million people from the same age group had nicotine dependence within the last month.

 What are the symptoms of nicotine dependence?

-Symptoms of nicotine dependence revolve around the inability to stop smoking (or using other tobacco products) despite efforts to stop and experiencing strong cravings for cigarettes.
+Symptoms of nicotine dependence include unsuccessful attempts to quit smoking, withdrawal symptoms when attempting to stop, continuing smoking despite health problems, and avoiding social activities.
 People with nicotine addiction tend to invest a lot of time into smoking (or tobacco use) and even create rituals to enhance their experience.

 1. You cannot quit smoking